This week's most popular

 Reduce

-• Avoid disposable tableware, straws, paper napkins.
+• Avoid disposable tableware, plastic straws, and paper napkins.
 It is best to use reusable cutlery, cloth napkins, and metal straws.
 However, if you need to use disposable containers, choose ones that can be recycled.

 Photo: MALORIE KEROUAC / Planning: ALYSSA ESTRADA